How To Eat Out With Whining & Fighting Kids.

-If you do not eat peacefully, you get second warning.
+If you do not eat peacefully, you get a second warning.
 Tell them if they break the first rule, mom or dad will take to the car at once for time out.
 The time could be 5-10 minutes.
 If they remain quiet during that time, they are in.
 If not, they remain in the car.

 If you still do not eat it peace, you get the third warning and you’re out.
-Explain to them that breaking second rule will lead them to the car again and remain there until mom and dad finish their meal.
+Explain to them that breaking the second rule will lead them to the car again and remain there until mom and dad finish their meal.
 Moreover, mom and dad will not pack any food home.
 Make them realize that mom and dad are serious and will them skip

 the meal.
 You will have to repeat this many times to make your kids realize that you are serious about the rules that your kids will really not have any food to eat if they don’t behave.
-Kids that are more stubborn requires extra trips to the car before they learn.
+Kids that are more stubborn require extra trips to the car before they learn.

 For parents…Do not make the rules unless you are serious about them.
 You have to be serious about the rules before implementing them or else you waken your credibility and effectiveness on your kids.

 Be steady in your decision.
-Whatever the situations or your stamina level, you have to be steady in following the rules.
+Whatever the situation or your stamina level, you have to be steady in following the rules.
 However, do not expect your kid to learn immediately or the first trip of eating out.

 Teach your child from the consequences and not from the threat of consequences.
-Even if you are too tired to take your kids to the car for breaking the rule, you have to take him or her.
+Even if you are too tired to take your kids to the car for breaking the rule, you have to take him or them.
 If you skip, then your rules will have no effect.